 Less publicised effects of speeding, however, are those which occur on your car.
 An expert at your local car service centre should be able to assess your vehicle for these impacts, but it’s also important to keep an eye out yourself.

-This July is already looking to become the wettest July in a number of years, and before it rains next and you remember too late to do something about it.
+Bad weather seems to be heading our way and that means decreased visibility when driving.
 Let's have a look at what you can do to avoid loud windscreen wipers that skip, and don't wipe your windscreen like they should.